 As mentioned previously, the casino and live casino sections are divided up so that you can navigate to where you want to be quite easily.
-This stripped-down version of what you might see elsewhere was a refreshing change and we would find it hard to imagine a new user needing any kind of training guide.

 By now, you have probably realized that Mint.io is not like other online casino operators you may have come across before.
 It’s not just the fact that you can deposit, play and withdraw (almost) entirely using cryptocurrencies, it’s all the other little touches around the operation.